Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: MRF reconstruction as an inverse problem

 Regression or learning methods are more efficient in that sense and usually have better amortization properties.
-In contrast to the previous ones, this category of methods has the advantage of adapting easily to provide tractable solutions in the case of massive inversions of high-dimensional data.
+These methods have the advantage of providing tractable solutions in the case of massive inversions of high-dimensional data.
 The main principle is to transfer the computational cost and time from individual pointwise predictions to the learning of a global inverse operator from ${\cal D}_f$.
 The advantage is that once the operator is learned, it can be used, at negligible cost, for very large numbers of new signals.
 Then, the nature of the inverse operator needs to be specified.
-Traditional learning or regression methods are not specifically designed for high dimensional data but there has been a large literature covering this case, see {\it e.g.} \cite{Giraud2014} for a review.
+Traditional learning or regression methods are not specifically designed for high-dimensional data but there has been a large literature covering this case, see {\it e.g.} \cite{Giraud2014} for a review.
 In MRF, a popular approach from \cite{cohen2018}, uses a four-layer fully connected network (DRONE) to learn the dictionary signals for reconstructing $T_1$ and $T_2$ parameters.
-Even though DRONE provides good results, this perceptron-based model loses the temporal coherence of the signal.
+Eventhough DRONE provides good results, this perceptron-based model loses the temporal coherence of the signal.
 Recently, \cite{cabini2024} proposed a Recurrent Neural Network (RNN) with long-short term memory (LSTM) blocks, which yields better reconstruction results for $T_1$ and $T_2$ with more robustness towards noisy acquisitions.
-However, when more parameters need to be estimated, such as vessel oxygenation or radius \citep{christen2013, christen2014}, the dimensionality of the signals dramatically increases. \cite{barrier2024} demonstrated that a simple RNN is prone to catastrophic forgetting, where the RNN well estimates the beginning of the signals but learns the end less effectively.
-To mitigate this issue, they proposed using bidirectional LSTM (bi-LSTM) blocks within the RNN architecture, ensuring that both the beginning and the end of the signal are efficiently learned by the new bi-LSTM blocks.
+However, when more parameters need to be estimated, such as vessel oxygenation or radius \citep{christen2013, christen2014,coudert2025mr}, the dimensionality of the signals dramatically increases. \cite{barrier2024} demonstrated that a simple RNN is prone to catastrophic forgetting, where the RNN well estimates the beginning of the signals but learns the end less effectively.
+To mitigate this issue, they proposed to use bidirectional LSTM (bi-LSTM) blocks within the RNN architecture, ensuring that both the beginning and the end of the signal are efficiently learned by the new bi-LSTM blocks.
 Despite the good results in reconstructing $T_1$, $T_2$, and vascular parameters, bi-LSTM still faces challenges in learning the middle part of the signals.